 Until the 19th century, only Shinto pilgrims visited the inhospitable mountains of central Japan.
 The British missionary Walter Weston was the first to appreciate the beauty of this region as a holiday destination, likening the mountains to the European Alps and thus coining the term Japanese Alps.
 Today thousands follow in his steps to reenact Switzerland.

 What a breathtaking sight: Mount Yarigatake, the Japanese Matterhorn!
 The British missionary Reverend Walter Weston spent a few years in Japan in the 1890s, climbing some of the highest peaks in the country during his holidays.
 The more triangularly shaped Jônendake he likened to the Weißfluh, and in 1896 he published his musings on Japanese Mountains as „Mountaineering and Explorations in the Japanese Alps.“ Thus the Japanese got their very own Alps – and eventually the urge to book five-day tours to the “Swiss Alps”, to see the real thing.
+Meanwhile, they are also enthusiastic hikers and mountaineers.
+At least, every Japanese wants to climb Fuji-san once, Japan’s holy mountain!

 The Alpine route